Something a little different this time: a writing assignment for you!

 “Why did you put up with your boss?”

-Although she was underappreciated, denied timely advancement, and constantly derided by the Boss from Hell – my words, not hers – Barbara stayed on the job until retirement.
+Although she was underappreciated, denied timely advancement, and constantly derided by the Boss from Hell – my words, not hers – Mother stayed on the job until retirement.

 “It was a good, government job.
 That meant a steady income and schedule, no working on weekends, and when you were out of school, I was off work.”